simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 }
 ```

 * Register a `tradWebsite` client.
 This account will be used to get an access token valids on a specific user profile.
-This token will be transfered to the UMA service, it is used by internal authorization policies to check if incoming request have the permission to access to a specific resource.
+This token will be transfered to the UMA API, it is used by internal authorization policies to check if incoming request have the permission to access to a specific resource.

 ```
 new OpenIdClient